halaharr/uplight_node/README.md

 # HMAC Generator

-There are 2 ways to run the suerver (1) through docker container (2) using 'npm run start'
+There are 2 ways to run the server (1) docker container (2) using 'npm run start'

 ## Using npm run start